 - a.
-No change in KYC information: In case of no change in the KYC information, a self-declaration from the customer in this regard shall be obtained through customer's email-id registered with the bank, customer's mobile number registered with the bank, ATMs, digital channels (such as online banking / internet banking, mobile application of bank), letter/self declaration form etc. (Draft format of letter RKYC-IND to be obtained from Individual customer is attached) - b.
-Change in address: In case of a change only in the address details of the customer, a self-declaration of the new address shall be obtained from the customer through customer's email-id registered with the bank, customer's mobile number registered with the bank, ATMs, digital channels (such as online banking / internet banking, mobile application of the bank), letter/Self declaration Form etc., and the declared address shall be verified through positive confirmation within two months, by means such as address verification letter, contact point verification, deliverables etc.
+No change in KYC information: In case of no change in the KYC information, a self-declaration from the customer in this regard shall be obtained through customer's email-id registered with the bank, customer's mobile number registered with the bank, ATMs, digital channels (such as online banking / internet banking, mobile application of bank), or letter/self declaration form/RKYC-IND form etc. - b.
+Change in address: In case of a change only in the address details of the customer, a selfdeclaration of the new address shall be obtained from the customer through customer's emailid registered with the bank, customer's mobile number registered with the bank, ATMs, digital channels (such as online banking / internet banking, mobile application of the bank), letter/Self declaration Form etc., and the declared address shall be verified through positive confirmation within two months, by means such as address verification letter, contact point verification, deliverables etc.

-Further, bank, may obtain a copy of OVD or deemed OVD or the equivalent e-documents thereof, as defined in Section 3(a)(xiii), for the purpose of proof of address, declared by the customer at the time of periodic updation, in which case verification of address may not be mandatory.
+Further, bank, may obtain a copy of OVD or deemed OVD or the equivalent e-documents thereof, as defined in Section 3(a)(xiii), for the purpose of proof of address, declared by the customer at the time of Updation/ periodic updation, in which case verification of address may not be mandatory.

 c.
-Accounts of customers who were minor at the time of opening account on their becoming major: In case of customers for whom account was opened when they were minor, fresh photographs shall be obtained on their becoming a major and at that time it shall be ensured that

-CDD documents as per the current CDD standards are available with the bank.
+Accounts of customers who were minor at the time of opening account on their becoming major: In case of customers for whom account was opened when they were minor, fresh photographs shall be obtained on their becoming a major and at that time it shall be ensured that CDD documents as per the current CDD standards are available with the bank.
 Wherever required, bank may carry out fresh KYC of such customers i.e. customers for whom account was opened when they were minor, on their becoming a major.
 Fresh account opening form to be obtained which should be attached to old account opening form with "MINOR ATTAINS MAJORITY" words inscribed on the form in RED INK.
-Fresh specimen card to be obtained, duly countersigned by the guardian.
+Fresh specimen card to be obtained, duly countersigned by the guardian..